 Louisiana Shrimp & Petroleum Festival: Shrimp and petroleum may seem an unlikely pairing, but the industries are a mainstay of Morgan City's economy and this Labor Day weekend festival celebrates them both.
 The free event features down-home Cajun cooking, arts and crafts, live music, parades and a Blessing of the Fleet.

 Louisiana Seafood Festival: Louisiana's seafood heritage creates one of the most flavorful cultures in the world.
 Add in some Louisiana music and celebrate our greatest bounty: seafood!
-This FREE fall festival (check the website for dates as it varies) in NOLA's City Park will feature food from Acme Oyster House, Drago's, Saltwater Grill, Woody's Fish Tacos and many more!
+This seafood-centric fall festival (check the website for dates as it varies) held in NOLA's Woldenberg Park, will feature food from Drago's, Galatoire's, Luke, Mahony's Po-Boys, Tujague's and many more!

 World Championship Gumbo Cookoff: Every year on the second weekend in October, almost 100 teams gather in New Iberia, Louisiana for this ultimate battle to crown the best roux!
 Live music and Louisiana cuisine are the highlight of the weekend festivities, but Sunday the gumbo takes center stage.
 Want a flavor teaser?
 Make this award-winning seafood Gumbo recipe from the cookoff.